WCT Tournament of Champions

-The WCT Tournament of Champions (also Shakeys Tournament of Champions for sponsorship purposes in 1977 and 1978) is a defunct men's tennis tournament that was held on the WCT Tour from 1977–1990.
-It was held in Lakeway, Texas in 1977, Las Vegas, Nevada in 1978, Dorado Beach, Puerto Rico in 1979, and Forest Hills, New York City from 1980–1990.
+The WCT Tournament of Champions (also Shakeys Tournament of Champions for sponsorship purposes in 1977 and 1978) is a defunct men's tennis tournament that was held on the WCT Tour from 1977 to 1990.
+It was held in Lakeway, Texas in 1977, Las Vegas, Nevada in 1978, Dorado Beach, Puerto Rico in 1979, and Forest Hills, New York City from 1980 to 1990.

 The tournament commenced in early May each year.
 Ivan Lendl won the event a record four times.
 The US achieved a consistent level of success at the event, with seven of the thirteen tournaments won by Americans.
-Between 1982 and 1985 it was a major ranking tournament as part of the Grand Prix Super Series.
+In 1985 it was a major ranking tournament as part of the Grand Prix Super Series and remained so until 1989.

 The 1990 edition was the final tournament played in the 23-year history of World Championship Tennis as the organization announced its dissolution the day after the final.